Gethe/wow-ui-source/Patchnotes.markdown

   * Retaliation, Recklessness and Shield Wall no longer have stance requirements.

-**[Dungeons & Raids][44]**
+**[Dungeons & Raids][48]**

   * Dungeon Journal is in the process of being implemented.
 While some UI elements may exist in the current Public Test Realm build, the feature is not yet complete.

   * The Firelands, a new 10- and 25-player raid, is now available for limited testing.
-Please visit the [PTR Discussion forum][45] for the latest raid testing schedule.
+Please visit the [PTR Discussion forum][49] for the latest raid testing schedule.

-  * Bastion of Twilight
+  * The Bastion of Twilight

-    * The damage modifier on Normal has been reduced for Arion, Elementium Monstrosity, Feludius, Ignacius, and Terrastra.
+    * The damage modifier on normal difficulty has been reduced for Arion, Elementium Monstrosity, Feludius, Ignacius, and Terrastra.

-    * Removed one of each type of Bound elemental from the Ascendant Council chamber.
+    * One of each type of bound elemental in the Ascendant Council chamber has been removed.

     * Arion

       * Chain Lightning damage has been reduced.

-    * Cho’gall
+    * Cho'gall

-      * Health, melee damage, Health of Corrupting Adherent, Depravity damage, Corrupting Crash damage, Flaming Destruction damage, and Unleashed Shadows damage has all been reduced by 20%.
+      * Health, melee damage, Health of Corrupting Adherent, Depravity damage, Corrupting Crash damage, Flaming Destruction damage, and Unleashed Shadows damage have all been reduced by 20%.

       * Corrupting Crash and Depravity

-        * Halved the amount of Corruption they give to 5 from 10.
+        * The amount of Corruption they give has been reduced to 5, down from 10.

-      * Corrupted Bite effect caused by Blood of the Old God reduced.
+      * Corrupted Bite effect caused by Blood of the Old God has been reduced.

-      * Damage Taken from Corruption of the Old God per Corrupted Blood has been reduced from 3% per stack to 2% per stack.
+      * Damage taken from Corruption of the Old God per Corrupted Blood has been reduced from 3% per stack to 2% per stack.

-      * Debilitating Beam damage has been reduced by 20% to 6,400.
+      * Debilitating Beam damage has been reduced by 20%.

       * The duration of Twisted Devotion has been reduced by 25%.